FaultyPine/tiny_engine/README.md

 - Renderer
     - Centralized system that takes in draw commands.
 At end of frame draws all requests and can do pre-processing on those commands like batching
+    - what I have in mind for this would likely touch nearly every single aspect of the current renderer. when I end up doing this - it would honestly be better to start completely from scratch than try to migrate my current rendering stuff to what i have in mind.
     - deferred renderer
 - HDR/Tonemapping & Bloom
 - PBR